 Is there a waiting list?

 Waiting lists depend on how many applications we receive and how many places we have available.
-Usually, there is a waiting list.
-However, our acceptance rate is fairly high, as some children end up not being ready to start school in September.
+Usually, there is a waiting list for Preschool and Kindergarten, so it is best to apply early.

 When will we hear about acceptance?